Table of Contents

 Brief History of The Les Paul

-Co-designed by Les Paul and Ted McCarty, and produced by Gibson, this 1952 innovation featured a mahogany body with a maple top, producing a rich, sustaining tone.
+Co-designed by Les Paul and Ted McCarty and produced by Gibson, this 1952 innovation featured a mahogany body with a maple top, creating a rich, sustaining tone.
 The dual humbucker pickups reduced electrical interference, adding to its warm sound.

 Famous Les Paul Players